 Share-Based Compensation and Other Benefit Plans

-We reserved 749,600 shares of Successor Common Stock for issuance under the Penn Virginia Corporation Management Incentive Plan for future share-based compensation awards.
-A total of 347,440 time-vested restricted stock units (“RSUs”) and 98,526 performance restricted stock units (“PRSUs”) have been granted as of December 31, 2018.
+We reserved 1,424,600 shares of Common Stock for issuance under the Penn Virginia Corporation Management Incentive Plan for future share-based compensation awards.
+A total of 360,615 time-vested restricted stock units (“RSUs”) and 113,592 performance restricted stock units (“PRSUs”) have been granted as of December 31, 2019.

-With the exception of our Predecessor performance-based restricted stock units (“Predecessor PBRSUs”), all of our Successor and Predecessor share-based compensation awards are classified as equity instruments because they result in the issuance of common stock on the date of grant, upon exercise or are otherwise payable in common stock upon vesting, as applicable.
+We recognized $4.1 million, $4.6 million and $3.8 million of share-based compensation expense for the years ended December 31, 2019, 2018 and 2017, respectively.
+All of our share-based compensation awards are classified as equity instruments because they result in the issuance of common stock on the date of grant, upon exercise or are otherwise payable in common stock upon vesting, as applicable.
 The compensation cost attributable to these awards has been measured at the grant date and recognized over the applicable vesting periods as a non-cash item of expense.
-Because the Predecessor PBRSUs were payable in cash, they were considered liability-classified awards and were included in “Accounts payable and accrued liabilities” (current portion) and “Other liabilities” (noncurrent portion) on the Consolidated Balance Sheets of the Predecessor.
-Compensation cost associated with the Predecessor PBRSUs was measured at the end of each reporting period and recognized based on the period of time that had elapsed during each of the individual performance periods.

 Time-Vested Restricted Stock Units